Crews battling 900-acre wildfire in Little Egg Harbor Township, NJ

-Rob Gill, with the New Jersey Forest Fire Service, tells Action News the fire has consumed roughly 900 acres of land that splits between Ocean and Burlington counties.
+Rob Gill, with the New Jersey Forest Fire Service, told Action News the fire has consumed roughly 900 acres of land that splits between Ocean and Burlington counties.

 Officials report about 70 firefighters with the New Jersey Forest Fire Service from the central and southern parts of the state battled to get the fire under control.
 About 150 structural firefighters from 39 municipal fire departments worked to protect the surrounding homes.